 The Chief Executive reviews operational matters and the performance of the business and is responsible for significant management decisions.
 The Chief Executive provides coherent leadership and management of the Group, leads the development of objectives, strategies and performance standards as agreed by the Board, monitors, reviews and manages key risks and strategies with the Board, ensures that the assets of the Company are maintained and safeguarded, leads on investor relations activities to ensure communications and the Company's standing with shareholders and financial institutions is maintained, and ensures that the Board is aware of the views and opinions of stakeholders where relevant.

 The Chief Executive is responsible for implementing and delivering the strategy and operational decisions agreed by the Board, making operational and financial decisions required in the day-to-day operation of the Group, providing executive leadership and championing the Group's values.

 The Non-Executive Directors contribute independent thinking and judgement through the application of their external experience and knowledge, scrutinise the performance of management, and ensure that the Company is operating within the governance and risk framework approved by the Board.

 The Chief Executive is responsible for providing clear and timely information to the Board and its committees and supports the Board on matters of corporate governance and risk.

 The matters reserved for the full Board include:

 The Board has approved the adoption of the QCA Code as its governance framework against which this statement has been prepared and will monitor the suitability of this Code on an annual basis and revise its governance framework as appropriate as the Group evolves.

 In addition to the investor relations activities described above under the principles item number 2, the Group encourages two-way communication with both its institutional and private investors and respond quickly to all queries received.
-The Chairman and Chief Executive talk regularly with the Group's major shareholders and ensure their views are communicated fully to the Board.
+The Chief Executive talks regularly with the Group's major shareholders and ensure their views are communicated fully to the Board.